Photography and Video

 Authenticity

 Sophistication as a brand requires a commitment to authenticity.
 Medical exams aren’t fun.
-Patients aren’t smiling round the clock.
+Patients aren’t always smiling.
 Surgeons are rarely models.
 The courage to show life as it is (albeit artfully) should be a hallmark of our imagery.

 Feature Photos/Patient Stories